Anello-Photonics/docs-A1/getting_started_gnssins.rst

    :width: 50 %
    :align: center
 |
 If you purchased the GNSS INS Evaluation Kit, you will also receive the items pictured below.
+See `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html>`_ for schematic of the breakout cable.

 .. image:: media/GNSS_INS_EvalKit.png
    :width: 100 %